Last updated:

 FinD-Er, the online catalogue of the European Commission libraries, lists individual journal articles as well books, conference proceedings and other material.
 (Access to full-text journal articles is for Commission Library members only.)

-European Current Law, a print publication held at IALS (to 2014), has a bibliographical section.
+European Current Law, a print publication, has a bibliographical section.
+It is held at IALS to 2019 only (incomplete).

 European Current Law, published monthly by Sweet and Maxwell, provides summaries of selected EU legislation and case law, arranged by subject; it also lists journal articles, books, legislation, cases, competition decisions, implementing measures and other information.
 The monthly parts cumulate into yearbooks.
-IALS Library has European Current Law from 1973 to 2014 only.
+IALS Library has European Current Law from 1973 to 2019 (incomplete).

 The following are some of the journals in IALS Library which are specifically focused on EU or European law; almost all are available online as well as in printed format (see links on Library Catalogue):